-We strongly oppose the 'primary participant' model and are of the view that, subject only to a requirement to demonstrate creditworthiness and provide financial assurance, any party should be allowed to participate in an auction.
+- Intermediaries?
+A: We strongly oppose the 'primary participant' model and are of the view that, subject only to a requirement to demonstrate creditworthiness and provide financial assurance, any party should be allowed to participate in an auction.
 Any further restrictions on participation should be clearly objective, and must not be based on nationality and/or on organisation type or size.
-Therefore, there should be no requirement to use intermediaries.
+Therefore, there should be no requirement to use intermediaries. - Market makers?
+A:

+Please provide arguments to support your case.
-Question 47.
-Under what conditions should auctioning through exchanges be allowed (more than one answer possible):

-- Only for futures auctions open to established members of the exchange? - Also for spot auctions open to established members of the exchange? - Only when the exchange-based auction is open to non-established members on a non-discriminatory cost-effective basis? - Other?
-Please specify.

-Only when the exchange-based auction is open to non-established members on a non-discriminatory cost-effective basis.
+Under what conditions should auctioning through exchanges be allowed (more than one answer possible): Only for futures auctions open to established members of the exchange?
+Also for spot auctions open to established members of the exchange?
+Only when the exchange-based auction is open to non-established members on a non-discriminatory cost-effective basis?
+Other?
+Please specify: Please provide arguments to support your case.
+A: Only when the exchange-based auction is open to non-established members on a non-discriminatory cost-effective basis.
 We are strongly in favour of Option 3 (i.e. exchanges).
-This means of auctioning - which is already established - would be the easiest, simplest and the most nondiscriminatory, and cost-effective method.
+This means of auctioning - which is already established - would be the easiest, simplest and the most non-discriminatory, and cost-effective method.
 In any case, there is no logical alternative.

-Question 48.
-Should direct auctions through:
+Question 48 Should direct auctions be allowed through: 1) Third party service providers?
+[Y/N] y 2) Public authorities?
+[Y/N]

-- third party service providers; or - public authorities be allowed?

-If not, why not?
+Please comment on your selection:

-Yes, preferably third party service providers (i.e. exchanges) subject to the condition that rules are common, access is open to all participants and competency is demonstrable.
+A: Yes, preferably third party service providers (i.e. exchanges) subject to the condition that rules are common, access is open to all participants and competency is demonstrable.
 This would reduce costs and facilitate early auctioning.